 Over the years, you have undoubtedly filled up your home with stuff that you don’t really need.
 Relocation can be a perfect opportunity to get rid of surplus things.
 Sift through all your possessions, and make decisions on what should stay and what should be thrown away.

 All kinds of collections of basically useless junk should end up in the second category.
 If you discover a shirt you’ve completely forgotten about, well, forgetting it should be a cue in the first place.
 No reason to haul magazines since most of them can be read online.
 By all means, figure out your own criteria for this, but the main question should be whether you’ll use something soon.
 If the answer is no, that should pretty much be the base of the decision.

-When the triage is done and tough decisions made, the extra stuff should be disposed of in the right way.
-The best way to do it are donations and a yard sale.
-Selling unneeded items is an excellent way to beef up a budget to an extent, but also an opportunity to have one last chit chat with your neighbors and say goodbye.
+When the triage is done and tough decisions are made, the extra stuff should be disposed of in the right way.
+The best way to do it is through donations and a yard sale.
+Selling unneeded items is an excellent way to beef up a budget to an extent, but also an opportunity to have one last chit-chat with your neighbors and say goodbye.

 As for giving stuff to charity, you’ll have to make another sorting.
 Organize things for donation in such a way that only the stuff that is not damaged remains on the “donate” pile.
 Another option is to take the stuff to a second-hand store.

 With all unneeded but functional items sold or given away, the last part is throwing away the junk.
 Put it in some of the old boxes or bags with a particular label.
 You can take them out by yourself or with the help of family and friends.
 However, it may be a good idea to call the disposal service in advance.
 They may then ship the discards to recycling or someplace else, as they see fit.